-We consistently get clients that migrate to Kinsta because they were having a hard time trying to debug downtime with their VPS.
+We consistently get clients that migrate their WordPress site to Kinsta because they were having a hard time trying to debug downtime with their VPS.

 We literally changed how support works!
 We don’t have level 1 or level 2 support reps.
 Our entire support team is made up of WordPress developers and Linux hosting engineers many of whom have managed their own servers, created themes and plugins, and contributed back to core.
 This ensures you’ll receive expert advice from someone who actively uses and develops with WordPress.